 The Second Loss

 At first, people show up.
-They offer words, gestures, food.
+They bring words, gestures, food.
 Some mean it.
 Some want to mean it.
 But grief moves slowly.
-It doesn’t sync with calendars or social schedules.
+It does not follow social calendars.

-Letting go is not bitter.
-It is necessary.
+Letting certain expectations fall away is not bitterness.
+It is a clearing.

-Into the space that clears, something more real can grow.
-Connections that stay even when things are awkward.
-Relationships that don’t require performance.
+In the space that opens, something more precise can grow.
+Connections that do not require performance.
+Relationships that can hold depth.

 The Grace of Boundaries